Mark Baker (Mississippi politician)

-Mark Baker (born May 13, 1962) is an American politician.
-He served as a member of the Mississippi House of Representatives from the 74th District from 2003 to 2020.
+Mark Baker (born May 13, 1962) is an American politician who served as a member of the Mississippi House of Representatives from the 74th District from 2003 to 2020.
 He is a member of the Republican party.
 In 2018, Baker announced his candidacy for Attorney General of Mississippi in the 2019 elections.
 He came in third place in the race.